JetBrains/teamcity-documentation/topics/uploading-ssl-certificates.md

 All uploaded certificates will be automatically delivered to all TeamCity agents.

 However, sometimes automatically distributing certificates to all agents may not be needed or may be undesirable.
-Then you can __manually__ add certificates to a required agent by placing them into the `<[TeamCity Agent Home](agent-home-directory.md)>/conf/trustedCertificates` folder (one file per certificate, certificates in textual form in one of the supported formats mentioned above).
+Then you can __manually__ add certificates to a required agent by placing them into the `<[TeamCity Agent Home](agent-home-directory.md)>/conf/trustedCertificates` directory (one file per certificate, certificates in textual form in one of the supported formats mentioned above).
+Note that this directory is used for storing manually added certificates only; automatically distributed certificates are stored separately, alongside other system files.

 This can be useful in the following cases:
 * If the user is running the TeamCity server under a non-trusted certificate, you need to place the server certificate into this folder on an agent to establish agent-server connection